RiyadhKh4n/crypto-quiz/README.md

     ![Result](docs/readme/result_page.png)

 ## Future Features:

 Some future features I would like to implement into Crypto Quiz:

 * Ideally I'd like to add a proper contact form so users can contact me on any topics they would like to be implemented into the quiz or any suggestion

-* Add a level progression mode so users can chose the difficulty of the questions
+* Add a level progression mode so users can chose the difficulty of the questions making the game more accessible

-* Double the question bank to make the game more interesting
+* Double the question bank to make the game more interesting and allow for more difficult questions to be added

-*

 # Technologies
 ## Languages Used

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)